 The program is nationally accredited by the Canadian Association of Petroleum Production Accounting.
-To receive the CAPPA certificate students must attain 70% in all five levels of CAPPA.
+To receive the CAPPA certificate students must attain 70% in alllevels of CAPPA.
+Note: This program is eligible for the Canada-Alberta Job Grant.

 Students must attain a PGPA and/or a CGPA of 2.0 or better in each semester and pass the necessary prerequisite courses to progress through the program.
 To qualify for graduation, students must pass all courses, attain a CGPA of 2.0 or better and complete course requirements within the prescribed timelines.